Abelhafeez-Zain/iOS-Engineer-Portfolio/README.md

 - Online Products' availability checking.
 - Scanning the product's bar code from your mobile's camera to make sure it's available.

-Download the biggest pharmaceutical mobile application, and enjoy the promo codes and gifts.

 ##### 🔨Technologies: Swift, Realm, PhotoEditor SDK, Clean Architecture.
 ##### 🚀Platform: 📱iOS